 The space-time dynamics of western Himalaya’s forest fire landscape has peculiar characteristics.
-The present study assesses the spatio-temporal variability of forest, shrubland, and grassland fire in the two most fire-affected states of western Himalaya over a 19 year period and its relation to regional climatic variability and global climatic oscillations.
+The present study assesses the spatio-temporal variability of forest, shrubland, and grassland fire in the two most fire-affected states of western Himalaya (UK and HP) over a 19 year period and its relation to regional climatic variability (maximum temperature and precipitation) and global climatic oscillations (Niño-3.4, Niño-4 and DMI).
 The overall trend in burned area estimated from the Fire-CCI and MCD64A1 datasets is one of increasing fire occurrences which presents a risk to the fragile forest environment of the region.
 Whilst the trend in burned area is increasing there is considerable variability both inter-annually and within forest type.
 Analysis of MODIS FRP retrievals indicates little variation in mean FRP with land cover type which may be indicative of the fires being surface rather than crown fires due to the lower tree cover density and lack of ladder fuels.
 However, the spatial clustering using Getis-Ords found most hotspots are associated with ENF which may result from the prevalence of surface needles in these forests.
 Most burned area is found at lower elevations on the southern slopes of western Himalaya which falls in an intermediate region with respect to the level of human modification and population density.
 The regional climatic conditions (maximum temperature and precipitation) were positively and negatively related to the total burned area although further analysis is needed to disentangle the role of climate and anthropogenic factors on fire occurrence and to better understand the impact of fire on this fragile mountainous environment.

 Acknowledgement: Authors are thankful to the European Space Agency (ESA), Earth Data of NASA for Fire CCI, MCD64A1 fire datasets, and IMD climatic data.
 First author thanks to UGC for assisting NET-JRF fellowship (3289/(SC NET-JAN 2017) for doctoral research.
 We are also thankful to Nanital District Forest Officer (DFO) for their eminent help during fieldwork.